ohekpeje/odey/cm3lkvh8z000709lderasa1hn.md

 ### Conclusion

 Getting started in cybersecurity requires a combination of learning, practical experience, and certifications.
 Choose your path, build foundational skills, and gain hands-on experience to advance in this exciting and ever-growing field.
+This [ebook](https://ohekpeje.gumroad.com/l/aqqov) should act as a guide to learn more about cybersecurity career paths.